MobileFirst-Platform-Developer-Center/DevCenter/_posts/2020/2020-02-10installing-mobile-foundation-server-with-ant-tasks-faqs.md

 - You don’t have to explicitly download and install ANT.
 The tool is deployed as a part of MF installer and can be found at **/MobileFirst_Platform_Server_install_directory/tools/apache-ant-(version_num)**.

-- You can perform install, update and uninstall of MF server using the same ANT tasks.
+- You can install, update and uninstall the MF server using the same ANT tasks.

 - ANT tasks w.r.t MF server components can be found at - **/MobileFirst_Platform_Server_install_directory/MobileFirstServer/configuration-samples**.